 From the turbulent historical thread that we've followed so far (Exactly what part do faith and religion play in the lived life?
 How does religion interact with governmental rule?), there is much knowledge to be gathered.
 From the 250 years that the covert Christians survived with wisdom, cunning, and perseverance, we can learn much about how to overcome the difficulties in our own lives.

 In addition to the aforementioned knowledge, from these 450 years of history, we can take a look at the "genetics" of the land itself in Shimabara, Nagasaki, Goto, and Amakusa.
-The long coastline and the abundance of naturally occurring harbors played an important role in connecting the area with Europe during the era of Christian monarchy.
+The long coastline and the abundance of naturally occurring harbors played an important role in connecting the area with Europe during the era of Christian propagation and prosperity.
 And, during the era of the ban on Christianity, that winding, complicated coastline also served to isolate and segregate parts of the land from other areas.

 Connection and isolation.
 Two seemingly contrary characteristics that exist simultaneously here.
 These characteristics are what made it possible to both take in new cultural imports from outside, and to then protect them, ensuring their continued propagation, and shaping the charm of this region.
-The diversity of methods by which the faith was passed down during the time of covert Christianity captures perfectly the diversity of this land.

 Now, more people than ever are able to cross international borders and come and go between countries.
 With all of the cultures in all of the world, how we achieve harmony between them from here on is one of the issues that faces all of humankind.